mzur/kirby-uniform/docs/actions/email.md

 ```php
 'subject' => 'New request from {email}',
 ```

+!!! warning "Note"
     Subject templates do not work with [array form fields](http://stackoverflow.com/a/1978788/1796523).

 ### snippet